Rsk1798/OIDC_ExternalID_API/README.md

 ## Azure AD App Registration Checklist

 - Register your API in Azure AD.
-- Set **Supported account types** to: Any Microsoft Entra ID tenant (multitenant).
+- Set **Supported account types** to: Any Microsoft account (multitenant + personal).
-- Add the redirect URI: `https://localhost:demo/swagger/oauth2-redirect.html` (type: Web).
+- Add the redirect URI: `https://localhost:7110/swagger/oauth2-redirect.html` (type: Web).
-- Assign required Microsoft Graph API permissions (e.g., `User.ReadWrite.All`, `Directory.AccessAsUser.All`).
+- Assign required Microsoft Graph API permissions (e.g., `Directory.AccessAsUser.All`).
 - Grant admin consent for application permissions if needed.

 ---

+## Token Usage and Permissions

+- **Delegated user tokens** are required for the `/graph/changePassword` endpoint.
+- The access token must have the `Directory.AccessAsUser.All` permission.
+- When you log in via Swagger UI, the correct scope is requested and the token is automatically used for API calls.
+- Application (app-only) tokens and legacy flows are not supported for password change.

+---

 ## Troubleshooting

 - **AADSTS500208:** The domain is not a valid login domain for the account type.
-  - Ensure you are using a work/school (Azure AD) account.
+  - Ensure you are using a supported Microsoft account.
-  - Make sure your app registration is set to multitenant.
+  - Make sure your app registration is set to allow any Microsoft account.
   - Confirm the redirect URI is registered in Azure AD.
-  - Federated users must be allowed by your Azure AD configuration.
-- **CORS/PKCE Issues:**
+- **CORS/PKCE/Redirect URI Issues:**
   - Always use the Authorization Code flow with PKCE in Swagger UI for browser-based authentication.
-  - Client credentials flow is not supported directly in Swagger UI with Azure AD due to CORS restrictions.

----

-## Removed/Legacy Items

-- Legacy endpoints and flows (e.g., ROPC, direct client credentials in Swagger UI) have been removed for security and compatibility reasons.
-- Only the Authorization Code flow with PKCE is supported for interactive login in Swagger UI.
+  - The redirect URI in Azure AD must match exactly what is used in Swagger UI.

 ---